Planting a hedge is one of the friendliest ways to put a border around a property.

 Unlike fences, shrubs take time to grow, allowing you to ease into defining your space.

-In addition to creating privacy, hedging is a great way to divide gardens, line the borders of a driveway, and adorn your home’s foundation.
+In addition to creating privacy, hedging is a great way to divide gardens, line the sides of a driveway, and trim your home’s foundation.

 In England and Ireland, the ancient tradition of “hedge laying” is still practiced in the countryside today, in which shrub branches are cut, bent, and intermingled to create dense barriers.